yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 ICSE, FSE, ASE, TSE, TOSEM), also in Systems, HCI and Psychology (e.g., CHI, UbiComp, CSCW, ASPLOS, JMIR).
 We have received four ACM SIGSOFT Distinguished Paper Awards (ICSE 2019, FSE 2023, ICSE 2024, ASE 2025).
-I am honored to receive the 2025 ICPC Vaclav Rajlich Early Career Achievement Award.
+I am honored to receive the 2025 ICPC Vaclav Rajlich Early Career Achievement Award and the NSF CAREER award.

 I received my PhD in Computer Science and Engineering at the University of Michigan in 2021.
 My advisor was [Prof. Westley Weimer](http://web.eecs.umich.edu/~weimerw).
 I received my MS in Computer Engineering at University of Virginia in